 When you write to one area of the disk followed by another, performance drops even more due to the seek times coupled with the double-write penalty.

-That makes these drives a liability in RAID and NAS applications because RAID and NAS will rewrite files from time to time to rebalance the data.
+That makes SMR hard drives a liability in RAID and NAS applications because RAID and NAS will rewrite files from time to time to rebalance the data.
 It also makes them a poor choice as a general purpose drive, such as your computer’s C drive.

 When to use shingled media recording (SMR) drives

-SMR drives are fine for storing data that’s read frequently but rarely read, such as your music or movie collection.
+SMR drives provide adequate performance for data you read frequently but rarely change, such as your music or movie collection.
 Write performance in that case isn’t a big deal, since you’ll just copy the data to the drive once and probably never erase a file.
 Copying the data to the drive will take longer than on a conventional drive, but you’ll do that once, then use the drive for years.
 And you’ll read the data back much more frequently than you copy files to it.
 The caveat is that at least one data recovery firm, Secure Data Recovery, believes SMR hard drives are less reliable than conventional drives.
 While they didn’t provide statistics, they observed that SMR causes more stress and wear on platters, heads, and actuator arms, leading to earlier failure.

-But for general use, such as using it to store your operating system and software you run, they perform very poorly.
+And for general use, such as using storing your operating system and software you run, SMR drives perform very poorly.
 If you intend to use your drive for running programs, or writing data that might ever change, avoid SMR drives.
-Buy an SSD instead, or a conventional hard drive that doesn’t use SMR, also known as a CMR hard drive.
+Buy an SSD instead.
+Or buy a conventional hard drive that doesn’t use SMR, also known as a CMR hard drive.
 Use the SSD or the CMR drive to store your operating system, apps, and any data that you change frequently.
 Your system will perform much better.